Over-the-Rhine: Demographics

-2007 population was estimated at 4970

 In 2001 there were an estimated 500 vacant buildings in Over-the-Rhine with 2,500 residential units.
 Of those residential units 278 were condemned as uninhabitable.
 Also in 2001 the owner-occupancy rate was between 3 and 4 percent compared to the citywide rate of 39 percent.
 According to the "Drilldown", a comprehensive analysis of the city's actual population and demographics conducted in 2007, OTR's current population was just 4,970.

 At the 2000 census, the racial makeup of Over-the-Rhine was 19.4% White, 76.9% African American, and less than 4% of other races.
 0.6% of the population were Hispanics or Latinos of any race.
 The neighborhood's residents comprise roughly 1.2% of the population of the City of Cincinnati.

 Recent gentrification has changed the demographic makeup of the area as residents moving in tend to have a higher income and are more likely to be white.
 By 2018 the website statisticalatlas.com was estimating OTR's population to be 34% white and 54% black, with 56% of those between the ages of 20 and 24 being white.